ahoffer/osgi/03-blueprint/README.md

-# Leson 03 - The OSGi Blueprint Specification
+# Lesson 03 - The OSGi Blueprint Specification
 The objectives of this lesson are:
 * Understand the basics of containers, beans, and declarative specifications.
 * Use Apache Aries to create a bean and invoke a method on it.